yuriy-chumak/ol/doc/reference/vectors.md

 # vector
 `(vector obj ...)`, *procedure*

 Returns a newly allocated vector whose elements contain the given arguments.
-It is analogous to list.
+Like it does for a *list*.

 ```scheme
 (vector 'a 'b 'c)          ==>  ['a 'b 'c]